 Salaries rise with performance and progression but will be lower in small, independent hotels.
 For managers employed by large, global hotel groups, where there are opportunities to work overseas, the financial rewards are considerable.

-Salary data from the Berkley Scott Hospitality & Leisure Salary Survey 2013.
+Salary data from the Berkeley Scott Hospitality & Leisure Salary Survey.
 Figures are intended as a guide only.

 Additional benefits can include pension and life assurance schemes, private healthcare, shared-ownership schemes, live-in accommodation, meals on duty, clothing allowance or provision of uniform, a flexible working pattern and discounted hotel accommodation worldwide.